 All paperwork is normally forwarded to you in an information pack some 3-4 weeks prior to your operation so that any questions you may have can be answered well before your admission.

 The surgery normally takes between 60 minutes and is conducted in one of the three operating theatres by a specialist plastic surgeon.
 It is conducted under a general anaesthetic by a fully accredited specialist anaesthetist.
 In addition to the general anaesthetic your breast is infiltrated with local anaesthetic to minimise the amount of blood loss and also to ensure that when you wake up after anaesthetic you don’t have any pain.
 All wounds are sutured using a dissolving Monocryl suture to avoid the need for removal of sutures in the postoperative period.
 Gentle gauze bandages and waterproof dressings are applied to your wounds which means that you can shower after your operation.

 Following breast augmentation surgery and recovery in the Post Anaesthetic Recovery Unit you will be returned to the ward where you will normally spend the next 24 hours in hospital.
-This allows us to ensure that you have excellent medical care and supervision, that we can monitor the amount of drainage coming out of your drains and that we can ensure that you don’t have any postoperative pain.
+This allows us to ensure that you have excellent medical care and supervision.
 After your stay in hospital overnight and following review by me the next morning you would be free to be discharged.
 The nursing staff would change your dressing, if required, to ensure that everything is progressing smoothly.
-You will be discharged home on antibiotics and will have an appointment to come and see us in our rooms, which are also located within the Royal Women’s Hospital complex at approximately one week following surgery.
+You will be discharged home on antibiotics and will have an appointment to come and see us in our rooms at approximately one week following surgery.
 After this you would normally return to see us again two weeks after surgery.
 During this period we will monitor your recovery and your progress and precisely advise you as to how much activity or exercise you should undertake and also advise you on things we may need to change in your postoperative management.

 10. Further Surgery / Revisional Surgery / What about if I had previous surgery somewhere else